LinogeFly/hide-unwanted-streams-on-twitch/test/channels-test-cases.md

 5. Unblock all games that were blocked previously.

 ### Expected results
-1. Thumbnails for blocked games should be visible.
+1. Thumbnails for unblocked games should be visible.

 ## Test case 9